Frida010/battleship_game/README.md

 # Battleship Game

-The battleship game is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+Welcome to the battleship game! this is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 The user will be able to try to beat the computer by finding the computer's three battleships.
 The user has ten attempts or as called in the game, ammo.